Skip to main content

 More and more families and groups of friends are enjoying holidays together by sharing large holiday cottages.

-As well as being fun, they offer excellent value for money.
+In addition to being fun, they offer excellent value for money.
 Even at the season’s height, you can get more for your money if two families share a large cottage instead of booking two smaller ones.
 Take Biallid, a historic 7-bedroom manor farmhouse in Scotland that sleeps 14 with fishing rights on the River Spey.
 A week in the height of summer will only set you back just over £16 per person per night.

 The Benefits of a Large Family Holiday Cottage